palucaville/py-Blender/README.md

 # fetchBTC.py
-A Blender script to fetch the price of Bitcoin in US dollars.
+A Blender script** to fetch the price of Bitcoin in US dollars.

-The script will make a request to Coindesk API for the current price of Bitcoin, turn it into text objects and render them.
+The script will use Python **requests** to call Coindesk API for the current price of Bitcoin, get the current time-date from the system, turn the strings  into text objects and render them.
 At each run all objects are given a random color and moved down.
-The number of lines and time interval between can be easily set.
+The number of lines and the "return" time interval can be easily set.

-How to use
+How to use:
 Open Blender
 - delete the Cube and hide the Camera.(or they will be pushed down)
 - in the Script Tab Open fetchBTC.py or paste it into a new file.